acjim/angular-html-window/README.md

 ```

 ## Z-Handling
-The extent of z-values used for the window layering ranges from:
+The extent of z-values used for the window layering ranges from and to those values.
 ```javascript
  var baseZ = 1000,
      maxZ = 2000;
 ```
-Be sure to consider this when you want to display other elements on top or bellow this windows.
+Be sure to consider this when you want to display other elements on top or bellow the windows.